dimasthoriq/cnc-machining-time-estimation/README.md

 # About
 This is the code developed for my undergrad's final thesis research, CNC Machining Time Estimation Model Development Using Artificial Neural Networks.
-This code is for academic purpose only and the thesis paper is NOT to be published.
+This code is for academic purpose only and the conference proceeding is waiting to be published at Procedia CIRP (57th Conference on Manufacturing System).

 The research purpose is to develop a neural network model that are capable to accurately estimate the machining time of a CNC Milling workstation, given machining parameters and project data.
 Lasso regression model is used for benchmarking reason.
 A simple GUI app prototype was also developed for production.